zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the Welcome to Azure Cloud Shell window, PowerShell is highlighted.](media/cloud-shell-select-powershell.png "Azure Cloud Shell")

-3. After a moment, you will receive a message that you have successfully requested a Cloud Shell, and be presented with a PS Azure prompt.
+3. After a moment, you should receive a message that you have successfully requested a Cloud Shell, and be presented with a PS Azure prompt.

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")